rmrf/ssl-certs-check/README.md

 Simple SSL Certs Expiration Check

+Features:

-- config the hosts and alert email inside toml configuration file
+- config the **hosts** and **alert emails** inside toml configuration file
+- docker-compose start Prometheus/Alertmanager/Grafana for check and alert

+How it works:

-- programe will check these hosts ssl certs regulaly
+- hosts ssl certs will be checked regulaly by ssl-certs-check,
-- then expose the ssl certs expiration date as prometheus metrics
+- expose expiration date as prometheus metrics
-- all metrics with alert email as label
+- base on configuration, all metrics have alert email as labels
-- auto generate alertmanager config file base on configuration
+- generated alertmanager config file base on configuration for alert
-- docker-compose will start Prometheus/Alertmanager/Grafana for check and alert

 ## Building Binary

     make build
+    cp configurations/config-example.toml configurations/config.toml
+    # modify configurations/config.toml, then
     ./ssl-certs-check -config configurations/config.toml

 ### Docker build